MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-use-dash-sample-data.md

 ![Filter Values](media/ai-csi-filter-values.png)

+You can also click a category in most charts to view a result filtered on that category.
+For example, clicking *High* in the Case priority chart on the KPI summary dashboard displays the number of high priority cases.

 ## Key performance indicator charts

 Key performance indicator charts give you a view of the key performance data in your customer service system for the specified time period.
 For example, the key performance indicator charts on the KPI Summary dashboard show you: